Ordering process in GP systems for medications and medical devices

 - flu vaccinations

-There are three different business processes for issuing a medication to a patient that are well established in general practice and are driven by factors such as how often a patient will require the medication, helping practices to create efficient processes for prescribing and applying the appropriate controls to drugs where appropriate.
+There are three different business processes for issuing a medication or medical device to a patient that are well established in general practice and are driven by factors such as how often a patient will require the medication/medical device, helping practices to create efficient processes for prescribing and applying the appropriate controls to drugs where appropriate.
 The three processes are:

 - Acute prescribing